5 Symptoms of Digestive Problems in Your Dog

 5. Vomiting

-Vomiting is a sign that your dog is feeling unwell.
+Vomiting could be a sign that your dog is feeling unwell.
 Frequent vomiting can cause dehydration and it is important to be sensitive to your dog’s dietary needs.
 Foods that help prevent irritation to your dog’s digestive system is essential.
 Depending on your dog’s condition, you may need to stop giving your dog any food for 12 to 24 hours.
 Seek advice from your vet immediately if your dog is vomiting frequently.

 NATURAL REMEDIES TO IMPROVE YOUR DOG’S DIGESTIVE HEALTH